meagan-a-olson/AlgorithmUnlock/README.md

 #################### GIT INSTRUCTIONS ####################

-    - I use the command shell terminal to do a lot of this: commands will be put into `` and button names into ""
+    - I use the command shell terminal to do a lot of this: commands will be put into ``
+    - For when I do use the version control sidebar: button names into ""

 ## To start a new branch:
-    - Run a `git pull` on the master branch to make sure you have the latest updates
+    - Run `git pull` on the master branch to make sure you have the latest updates
     - Run `git checkout -b branchname` to create a new branch.
         (It's best to name your branch something informative.
 I also add my name- ex. meagan/updateReadme.)
     - Never edit the master branch directly